– Click on the image to enlarge or purchase –

 In the Domesday Book, Sutton-at-Hone appears as Sudtone.
 The first time we find a reference close to the current name is in a charter of 1281 which was in the British Museum.
 At this time the village was known as Suttone atta hone which means settlement near a stone.
 It is presumed the stone referred to was a Boundary Stone.

 The original St John The Baptist Church was in existence by 1077.
-The church was built on the hillside above the village, presumably to avoid any damage from flooding from the River Darent.
+Like other churches along the Darent Valley such as St Michael and All Angels Church and St Margaret of Antioch Church which we have visited in other posts, the church is located on a hillside above the valley to prevent damage from flooding from the River Darent.
 It is recorded in the parish records, Bishop Gundulf, Bishop of Rochester, granted the church, with the chapels at Kingsdown and Wilmington to the priory of St Andrew in Rochester.
 Along with the three churches came their “tithes in corn, cattle, pannage, mills and all other things“.
 Pannage, by the way, is the right to pasture swine in a forest or the food picked up by swine.

 There is nothing left of the original church.
 A replacement was built in the fourteenth century, a period of much church construction in Kent.
 The chancel and nave of the church we see today date from this time.